Journal

 How Employer Neglect Factors Into Workers Compensation

-Workers comp is no-fault, but employer negligence still affects the claim — through heightened scrutiny, aggravation findings, and in a handful of states, intentional-tort exceptions.
+Workers compensation is no-fault, but employer negligence still affects the claim through heightened scrutiny, aggravation findings, intentional-tort exceptions, and OSHA crossover.

 · · 10 min